niklasramo/eventti/README.md

 # Emi

 A small, fast and reliable event emitter.
 Emi provides the good 'ol event emitter API with strict types and solid performance in a compact package.
+As a special extra feature Emi provides a way to remove _specific_ event listeners in scenarios where you have duplicate event listeners.

 - The classic event emitter API.
 - Small footprint (under 1kb gzipped).